English words that originated from Irish include boycott, galore, trousers, whiskey, slogan, clock, and craic.

 The shamrock is a symbol of Ireland.
 It was said to have been used by St Patrick to explain the concept of the Holy Trinity to Pagan Irelanders.

-Like other variants of English, the average speaking rate is 150 words per minute.
+Like other variants of English, the average speaking pace is 150 words per minute.
 However, different types of recording require different speeds.
 Commercial content is typically read at a faster pace than educational or training content.
 Please feel free to reach out to us when localizing to or from Irish English.